-Treatment T4 (Max-Size– 7.5 ml/liter of water) was recorded significantly highest number of plant height (93.40 cm) and stem girth (2.50 cm).
-Whereas they are at par with T3 (Max-Size - 5 ml/liter of water) treatment to plant height and stem girth.
+Treatment T4 (Max-Size– 7.5 ml liter-1 of water) was recorded significantly highest number of plant height (93.40 cm) and stem girth (2.50 cm).
+Whereas they are at par with T3 (Max-Size - 5 ml liter-1 of water) treatment to plant height and stem girth.

 Similar findings were also reported by Soltys et al. (2012).
-It is clearly indicated from above fact that biostimulants with various treatments have significant positive role on growth characters specially on plant height due to the presence of different growth promoting substances like fish crude proteins (60 %), fish amino acids (35 %) and organic NPK (2-1-1) which promotes stem elongation by enhancing the cell elongation rate and meristematic activity of growing tip of the plants.
+It is clearly indicated from above fact that biostimulants with various treatments have significant positive role on growth characters specially on plant height due to the presence of different growth promoting substances like fish crude proteins (60 %), fish amino acids (35 %) and organic NPK (2-1-1), which promotes stem elongation by enhancing the cell elongation rate and meristematic activity of growing tip of the plants.
 All the growth characters have strong positive correlations with flowers and fruits production in plants with the increases of source.

 Yield and quality characters:

 The earliness in terms of flowering and fruiting is desirable for consumers’ point of view and to fetch early market price.
-Data on days to first flowering and days to first fruiting presented in Table 1 and showed that treatment T4 (Max-Size – 7.5 ml/liter of water) was recorded significantly less days to flower and fruit (22.00 and 31.20 days respectively) followed by T3 which was at par.
-Whereas, control treatment showed significantly maximum days to flower and fruits.
+Data on days to first flowering and days to first fruiting presented in Table 1 and showed that treatment T4 (Max-Size – 7.5 ml liter-1 of water) needed less number of days to flower and fruit (22.00 and 31.20 days respectively) followed by T3 which was statistically at par.
+Whereas, control treatment showed the highest number of days to flower and fruits.
 Stimulating effects of biostimulants enhanced the flowering due to the early completion of vegetative growth of the plants also reported by Ziosi et al. (2012) concluded that biostimulant namely FOLICIST enhanced plant metabolism leading to improved flowering and fruit set of tomato, melon, and cherry.
 Maach et al. (2021) observed the improving effects of flowering and fruit quality by foliar application of two biostimulants formulation namely Tecamin Flower (TF) and Tecamin Brix (TB).
 Ruban et al. (2019) reported the positive effect of biostimulants to days taken for 50% flowering.

-Data on yield and quality parameters viz. no. of fruits plant-1, fruit length (cm), fruit diameter (cm), fruit weight (g), shelf life (days), yield plant-1 (kg) and yield q ha-1 presented in Table 1 and showed that treatment T4 (Max-Size – 7.5 ml/liter of water) was recorded significantly highest no. of fruits plant-1, fruit length (cm), fruit diameter (cm), fruit weight (g), shelf life (days), yield plant-1 (kg) and yield q ha-1 (83.00, 5.20 cm, 6.70 cm, 88.20 g, 16.40 days, 1.45 kg and 536.50 q ha-1 respectively) followed by T3 (Max-Size - 5 ml/liter of water) (79.00, 5.00 cm, 6.30 cm, 84.30 g, 15.30 days, 1.30 kg and 481.00 q ha-1 respectively) which were at par except shelf life of tomato.
-Whereas, T1 (control) treatment showed significantly minimum no. of fruits plant-1, fruit length, fruit diameter, fruit weight, shelf life, yield plant-1 and yield ha-1.
+Data on yield and quality parameters viz. number of fruit plant-1, fruit length (cm), fruit diameter (cm), fruit weight (g), shelf life (days), yield plant-1 (kg) and yield q ha-1 presented in Table 1 and showed that treatment T4 (Max-Size – 7.5 ml/liter of water) exhibited the highest number of fruit plant-1, fruit length (cm), fruit diameter (cm), fruit weight (g), shelf life (days), yield plant-1 (kg) and yield q ha-1 (83.00, 5.20 cm, 6.70 cm, 88.20 g, 16.40 days, 1.45 kg and 536.50 q ha-1 respectively) followed by T3 (Max-Size - 5 ml/liter of water) (79.00, 5.00 cm, 6.30 cm, 84.30 g, 15.30 days, 1.30 kg and 481.00 q ha-1 respectively) which were statistically identical except shelf life of tomato.
+Whereas, T1 (control) treatment showed the lowest number of fruit plant-1, fruit length, fruit diameter, fruit weight, shelf life, yield plant-1 and yield ha-1.

-Francesca et al. (2020) found number of fruits increased up to 105.3% with the application of biostimulants in tomato.
-Csizinszky et al. (2009) reported that the application of Seaweed-based ‘SOAR’ biostimulants, on fresh market tomato cultivars ‘Florida 47’ increases the marketable yield of fruit by producing the higher number of fruits rather than heavier weight fruit-1.
-Hernandez et al. (2016) reported the effect of chitosan (CH) and 2, 4-epibrasinolide (BRs) in tomato increase the number of fruits which has relation to increase the yield.
+Francesca et al. (2020) found number of fruit increased up to 105.3% with the application of biostimulants in tomato.
+Csizinszky et al. (2009) reported that the application of Seaweed-based ‘SOAR’ biostimulants, on fresh market tomato cultivars ‘Florida 47’ increases the marketable yield of fruit by producing the higher number of fruit rather than heavier weight fruit-1.
+Hernandez et al. (2016) observed the effect of chitosan (CH) and 2, 4-epibrasinolide (BRs) in tomato increase the number of fruits which has relation to increase the yield.